reza-mirjahanian/awesome-blockchain/celestia/Learn 2/sovereign rollups.md

 ![alt text](image-5.png)

 Sovereign rollups typically do not have a native trust-minimized bridge with the DA layer.
 Although sovereign rollups can have a general bridge with the DA layer, it just isn’t used for settling the chain.

+#### The differences

+We now have an idea of what sovereign rollups are and how they work.
+Now, how are they different from smart contract rollups?

+The most notable difference between the two is where transactions are verified as correct.

+-   **Smart contract rollup**: transactions are verified by smart contracts on the settlement layer.
+-   **Sovereign rollup**: transactions are verified by nodes of the sovereign rollup.

+##### Upgrades and sovereignty

+With a smart contract rollup, upgrades depend on the smart contracts on the settlement layer.
+Upgrading the rollup requires changing the smart contracts.
+A multisig may be needed to control who can initiate updates to the smart contracts.
+While it is common for teams to control the upgrade multisig, it may be possible to make the multisig controllable via governance.
+Since the smart contracts live on the settlement layer, they are also bound by the [social consensus](https://celestia.org/glossary/social-consensus/) of the settlement layer.

+Sovereign rollups upgrade through [forks](https://celestia.org/glossary/fork/) like a layer 1 blockchain.
+New software versions are published, and nodes can choose to update their software to the latest version.
+If nodes disagree with the upgrade, they can stay on the old software.
+Providing a choice lets the community, those that run nodes, decide whether they agree with the new changes.
+They can't be forced into accepting upgrades, even if most nodes upgrade.
+This feature, compared to smart contract rollups, is what makes sovereign rollups 'sovereign'.

+The nature of upgrading an smart contract rollup poses a difficult set of tradeoffs.
+With a sovereign rollup, upgrades through forks are standard and allow users (nodes) to opt in or out of upgrades.

+##### Bridges

+The native bridges of smart contract rollups have [trust-minimized security](https://celestia.org/glossary/trust-minimized-bridge/) because the settlement layer verifies the entire block.
+While the native smart contract rollup bridge has ideal trust assumptions in theory, they may still require upgradeability through a multisig.
+As long as the multisig exists, the trust assumptions for the bridge are weaker.

+As for sovereign rollups, they can optionally have a trust-minimized bridge to the DA layer, but it does not determine the correct chain for the sovereign rollup.
+If the DA layer lacks execution, like Celestia, then a bridge to the DA layer would require [stronger trust assumptions](https://celestia.org/glossary/honest-majority-assumption/) for security.

+For DA layers that don't have smart contracts, bridges with sovereign rollups would mainly facilitate the movement of the DA layer token.
+This would let the DA layer token get used in applications (e.g. DeFi & NFTs) and moved throughout the rest of the blockchain ecosystem.